PPAKruNN/Desafio-Tecnico-Apostar/readme.md

 Update your enviroment info on .env file.

--   Create two copy of ".env.example" file.
+-   Create two copies of ".env.example" file.
 -   Rename those two copies to ".env" and ".env.test"
 -   Adjust the file with your information following the example structure.
 -   Confirm that your DATABASE_URL string points to different databases.